jrkt/gostruct/README.md

 	return ReadOneByQuery("SELECT * FROM User WHERE id = ?", id)
 }

-//Returns all records in the table as a slice of UserObj pointers func ReadAll(order string) ([]*UserObj, error) {
+//Returns all records in the table func ReadAll(order string) ([]*UserObj, error) {
 	query := "SELECT * FROM User"
 	if order != "" {